hilton/hilton.github.com/blog/_posts/2021-02-12-http-error-handling.md

 ## Check which status code to use

-Instead, of trying to memorise them, use HTTP
+Instead of trying to memorise them, use HTTP
 [status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)
 as a checklist for how to improve your API’s DX.
 Status codes support the simplest possible error handling, but HTTP doesn’t stop there, and neither should your developer experience.